bpinsard/CoRe/drafts/seq_rep/seq_rep.md

 #### Searchlight Group Analysis

 In order to obtain the cluster with significant prediction at the group level, we used non-parametric permutation based statistical approach as described in [@stelzer_statistical_2013].
-Searchlight accuracy map were computed 100 times after permuting the labels, giving a null distribution of classification accuracy per spatial coordinate.
+Subject-level searchlight accuracy map were computed 100 times after permuting the labels, giving a null distribution of classification accuracy per spatial coordinate.

-TODO: change to permutation testing [@stelzer_statistical_2013]
+A non-parametric null distribution of mean group accuracy map was obtained by repeating 10000 averages of randomly picked subject-level permutated maps to create a featurewise threshold map at p<0.001.

-A contrast of all subject's untrained sequences accuracy maps between the second and first "MVPA task" scans using conjunction with significant second scan accuracy using minimum t-value was computed to only extract representation enhancement during early learning reaching above chance level.
+Above threshold group permutation maps clusters were used to estimate a null distribution of cluster size enabling computation of clusters significance in the non-permutated thresholded map.

-To further investigate the change in representation strength and localization between trained and untrained sequences, we contrasted their accuracy maps in Int group only using a subject pair t-test in conjunction with significant trained sequence accuracy using minimum t-value to chance level.
+This permutation procedure was conducted for each type of searchlight.

 #### Dynamics analysis